mbforbes/wasabi/README.md

 ## Features

+### 11/30/2013
+* Implement level saving / loading
+* Smart save/load (no prompt if working on same file, prompt if changes, reset settings on load)

 ### 11/16/2013
 * change cooper's screen resolution window to 1024 x 768
 * change snap-to-grid size to 50